tkoso/weather-app/README.md

 # weather-app

+Path to the styled component from the task statement: `src/components/MyStyledButton.jsx`

 This project displays a React Leaflet map and dynamically shows biggest cities visible to the user (via OverpassAPI) on the map and fetches weather data for each city using WeatherAPI.

 ## Prerequisites